douglasmaringa/gamestack-web/README.md

 ## Install & run

 Make sure you have npm and yarn installed.
-Install dependencies with:
+Install dependencies with

 ```bash
 yarn